mfernandezcean/PowerPivot_PowerQuery_Project/README.md

 ![123231](https://github.com/mfernandezcean/PowerPivot_PowerQuery_Project/assets/105746149/94bda7ed-f43a-4fd8-b7d3-b71bb856d2f7)
 ---
 #### 4.Are shipping costs consistent across providers?
+- Measures looked afer:
+   - Quantity of Orders Shipped
+   - Revenues per Shipper
+   - Average Revenue per order

-- **No they are not.** I've spoted some incogruences with the shippers selection
+- **No they are not.** I've spoted some incogruences with the shippers selection:
+   - United Package is the solid lider of the shippers.
+Is on top in the 3 measrues
+   - Speedy Express seems to be not the best partner
+   - Federal Shipping show numbers that are promising

 ![qwdwqd](https://github.com/mfernandezcean/PowerPivot_PowerQuery_Project/assets/105746149/50f2511d-a67a-412d-9139-33e55e932326)